entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/angular.md

 }
 ```

-1. In the initial file, `AppComponent` is bootstrapped directly during application launch.
+1. In the initial file, `AppModule` is bootstrapped directly during application launch.
 2. In the updated file, we booststrap our custom element using the [`ngDoBootstrap()` method](https://angular.io/guide/entry-components).

 ::: warning Custom Elements